-Thank you for your question to us.
+Thank you for your question.
 It appears, however, that your understanding of the term “the spirituality of the church” differs from its historic meaning.

 The term came to prominence in the 1850s and 60s with the strife in our nation.
 The northern Presbyterian church made a pronouncement that failure to obey the Federal Government was a sin.
 The churches of the South responded that the question of which civil authorities to obey (Federal or State) was a political question, not a biblically answerable one.
 The position that the church could only speak where the Scripture speaks gave rise to the description of this view as “the spirituality of the church.”
 Matters of concern for the church are those which the Word of God addresses: spiritual matters.
 Opinions on other matters (things on which the Scripture does not speak) are things indifferent to us as a church.

-In a very real sense, this displays the spirituality of the Church; we were in large measure indifferent to his political views (though not unaware of them).
-He was not present to speak or to represent anything but what the Scripture says on the subject matter of the conference.
-This speaker, as all the other speakers, avoided political commentary from any point in the political spectrum.
-We did not pass judgment on his organization, favorably or otherwise.
+In a very real sense, this displays the spirituality of the church; we were in large measure indifferent to her political views (though not unaware of them).
+She was not present to speak or to represent anything but what the Scripture says on the subject matter of the conference.
+This panelist, as all the speakers, avoided political commentary from any point in the political spectrum.
+We did not pass judgment on her organization, favorably or otherwise.
 Our concern was spiritual, not political.

 "Questions and Answers" is a weekly feature of the OPC website.
 At least one new question is posted each week, so there should always be something new here for you to read.
 (For those who would like to look at previous questions and answers, they will continue to be available as well.)